Updated: June 14, 2018

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.